commercionetwork/commercionetwork/docs/app_developers/README.md

 # Developers Guides

 ## Our Mission
-* We want to provide anyone anywhere the ability to exchange and sign digital documents using our blockchain.
+* We want to give anyone the ability to exchange and sign documents with our eiDAS compliant blockchain.
-* We have created a set of guides and tools to provide the best Developer Experience (DX) in the blockchain sector.
+* We are creating tools to provide the best Developer Experience (DX) in the blockchain sector.
-* We want to do what Stripe did for payments, make it super easy and super fast to develop apps on the blockchain.
+* We want to do what Stripe did for payments: Make it easy and fast to develop on the blockchain.
-* We want to make developers right feel at home with their own languages to ship things today, not next year.
+* We want to make developers feel right at home by using their own languages.
+* We want to provide a scalable blockchain today, to ship apps tomorrow, not in the next 2 years.

 ## The Developers Guide (online)
 The step by step prtactical guide that explains to any developer how to master the technology that will change the world